ma-kjh/ma-kjh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Towards Safe and Reliable Artificial Intelligence"
+title: "Towards Safe and Reliable Foundation Models"
 author_profile: true
 redirect_from:
   - /about/